Candy CN120 review

 Independent washing machine reviews by a repairman with 30 years experience.

 The Candy CN120 (UK) is extremely similar inside to the Hoover range of washing machines because they are made by the same company but this one looks awful compared to the much nicer Hoover designs.
 Candy washing machines should now come with the same free 5 year parts guarantee safety net that Hoover's have - although be warned, it will cost you over £90 to use it - I have a 5 year parts guarantee - should I use it?.

 Unfortunately this model is no longer widely available but the replacement models are still very similar in the way they are made to the one reviewed here.
 This review can still give a good idea of what Candy washing machines are like.

 Although my reviews are comprehensive and very detailed, they are limited in number and may not feature all the very latest models.
 Which? have the resources to review many of the latest washing machines and have a specially set up test laboratory.
 They also have a huge database of savvy members to gain reliability and satisfaction feedback from.

 You can easily obtain a 1 month trial from them, which you may find useful as they review and advise on all products, not just washing machines.
-Which? washing machine reviews (NOTE: The Which? reviews and consumer advice is available immediately online)
+Get your Which? offer (NOTE: The Which? reviews and consumer advice is available immediately online)◢